Latest Sign (SIGN) News Update

 TLDR

-Sign’s codebase updates focus on ecosystem expansion and infrastructure upgrades.
+Sign's codebase advances focus on cross-chain verification and infrastructure scalability.

 Deep Dive